Vendor Onboarding: A definitive Guide

 Initially, drug tests were simple and could only detect a few substances, such as marijuana and cocaine.
 Over time, as new drugs emerged and the misuse of prescription medications became more prevalent, the scope of drug testing expanded.
 The 12-panel drug test was developed to address these changes, providing a more extensive and reliable method for detecting a wide range of substances.
 This evolution has made drug testing more effective and applicable in various fields, from workplace safety to legal compliance and medical diagnostics.

-Components Of A 12-Panel Drug Test
+Drugs Checked For In A 12-Panel Drug Test

 The 12-panel drug test is designed to screen for a variety of commonly abused substances.
 Each of the twelve panels tests for a specific drug or a class of drugs.
 The substances typically included in a 12-panel drug test are:

 1. Amphetamines: This category includes drugs such as Adderall and methamphetamine, which are stimulants that can increase energy and concentration but are also highly addictive.
+Other common names for Amphetamines include Speed and Uppers.

 4. Cocaine: A powerful stimulant drug that is illegal and highly addictive, often used recreationally.
+Common names for Cocaine are Coke, Blow, and Crack.

 7. MDMA (Ecstasy): A psychoactive drug commonly used recreationally, particularly in party settings, known for its euphoric effects.
+It is also known as Molly.

 8. Opiates: This group includes heroin, morphine, and codeine, which are derived from the opium poppy plant and are highly addictive pain relievers.
+Opiates are also known as Heroin (Smack), Codeine and Morphine.

-9. Oxycodone: A prescription opioid pain medication, known by brand names such as OxyContin, which is frequently abused.
+9. Oxycodone: A prescription opioid pain medication, known by brand names such as OxyContin, Percocet which is frequently abused.

 12. Marijuana (THC): The active component of cannabis, which is widely used both recreationally and medicinally.
+Common names of Marijuana include Weed, Pot and Cannabis.

 Parts of a 12-panel drug test